Cyrix126/gupaxx/IDEAS.md

-# **IDEAS for the future of Gupaxx**
+# IDEAS for the future of Gupaxx

 **Theses are only ideas, everything here is still to be decided and only thoughts for now.**
 Some ideas could be done in a matter of hours, some could take months.

-## **More Decentralized**
+## More Decentralized
 ### Synchronize source code repository on p2p network
 Github is proprietary.
-If Gupaxx aims to be free software, it should not be only available on this proprietary platform and we should explore options to get github free.
+If Gupaxx aims to be free, it should not be only available on this platform and we should explore options to get github free.
 We can use [Radicle](https://radicle.xyz/) to get Gupaxx on a p2p collaboration stack.
 The code, issues and PR could be synchronized with Github.
 ### Integrate a P2Pool compatible Nodes crawler